mariavechtomova/Udacity_capstone/README.md

 # Street View House Numbers

-**The project consists of multiple steps:**
+## Code

-1. Get familiar with the theoretical foundations of the Convolutional Neural Networks and implement a simple convolutional network on a single-digit MNIST dataset (notebook `1.
-Neural net MNIST 1 digit`).
+- `1.
+Neural net MNIST 1 digit`.
+Get familiar with the theoretical foundations of the Convolutional Neural Networks and implement a simple convolutional network on a single-digit MNIST dataset.
-2. Create a sequence of MNIST digits and implement a convolutional network on a multi-digit MNIST dataset (notebooks `2.
-Create MNIST digit sequences` and `3.
-Neural net MNIST sequence`).
+- `2.
+Create MNIST digit sequences`.
+Create a sequence of MNIST digits.
+- `3.
+Neural net MNIST sequence`.
+Implement a convolutional network on a multi-digit MNIST dataset.
-3. Download, analyse and modify the SVHN dataset (notebook `4.
-Download & reformat SVHN data`).
+- `4.
+Download & reformat SVHN data`.
+Download, analyse and modify the SVHN dataset.
-4. Implement a convolutional neural network on a multi-digit SVHN dataset (notebook `5.
-Neural net SVHN sequence`).
+- `5.
+Neural net SVHN sequence`.
+Implement a convolutional neural network on a multi-digit SVHN dataset.
-5. Make predictions for new house numbers (notebook `6.
-New predictions SVHN dataset`).
+- `6.
+New predictions SVHN dataset`.
+Make predictions for new house numbers.

 Functions for downloading and extracting data can be found in `helper_functions.py` file.

+## Folders

 If you want to be able to run all the scripts without errors, your `digit recognition` folder should include the following folders:
 - data (not included in the git repository)